 Manufacturers of Class I devices that are not sold directly to the consumer must acquire a Medical Device Establishment License (MDEL).
-The MDEL requires companies to have documented procedures in place that meet the Canadian Medical Devices Regulations (CMDR) (where applicable) related to distribution records, complaint handling, recalls, mandatory problem reporting and (as applicable) for handling, storage, delivery, installation, servicing, and corrective action.
-Health Canada periodically inspects the MDEL holder to ensure these procedures are maintained.
+The MDEL requires companies to have documented procedures in place that meet the CMDR related to distribution records, complaint handling, recalls, mandatory problem reporting, and (as applicable) for handling, storage, delivery, installation, servicing and corrective action.
+Health Canada periodically inspects MDEL holders to ensure these procedures and records are maintained.

 What is Health Canada's transition timeline for ISO 13485:2016?

 Health Canada has adopted the standard and will be revising its guidances accordingly.
-Health Canada will limit the transition period to December 31, 2018 to coincide with the transition to Medical Device Single Audit Program (MDSAP).
-Manufacturers selling in Canada must obtain their ISO 13485:2016 certificate by January 1, 2019.
+Manufacturers selling in Canada must obtain their ISO 13485:2016 certificate by March 1, 2019 (source).

 Within the UL family of companies we provide a broad portfolio of offerings to all the Medical Device industries.
 This includes certification, notified body and consultancy services In order to protect and prevent any conflict of interest, perception of conflict of interest and protection of both our Brand and our customers brands UL is unable to provide consultancy services to Notified Body or MDSAP customers.
 UL has processes in place to identify and manage any potential conflicts of interest and maintain impartiality.
 Read more about this.